San Marino: Railway

-Today, there is no railway in San Marino, but for a short period before World War II, it had a single narrow-gauge line called the Ferrovia Rimini–San Marino which connected the country with the Italian rail network at Rimini.
-Because of the difficulties in accessing the capital, City of San Marino, with its mountain-top location, the terminus station was planned to be located in the village of Valdragone, but was extended to reach the capital through a steep and winding track comprising many tunnels.
-The railway was opened on 12 June 1932.
+San Marino has no railway except an 800 m heritage railway, which opened in 2012.
+Between 1932 and 1944, a 31.5 km electrified narrow gauge railway operated between Rimini and the City of San Marino, serving Dogana, Serravalle, Domagnano, and Borgo Maggiore along its route.
+During the Second World War, the line was bombed and closed, after which its tunnels sheltered refugees during the Battles of Rimini and San Marino.
+After the war, the railway was abandoned in favour of the San Marino Highway.
+In 2012, an 800 m section was reopened as a heritage railway in the City of San Marino, running between Piazzale della Stazione and near Via Napoleone.
+The restored section comprises the original railway's final horseshoe turn through the 502 m Montale tunnel.

-An advanced system for its time, it was an electric railway, powered from overhead cables.
-It was well built and had a high frequency of passengers, but was almost completely destroyed during World War II.
-Many facilities such as bridges, tunnels, and stations remain visible today, and some have been converted to parks, public footpaths, or traffic routes.
-Debate continues on whether the line should be restored, as Rimini is the nearest bigger city and has access to the Adriatic sea, the Italian railway network, and the Federico Fellini International Airport.
+Despite its short operational history, the Rimini–San Marino railway retains an important place in Sammarinese culture and history, and has featured on Sammarinese postal stamps.
+Both the Sammarinese and Italian governments have expressed interest in reopening the line.
+Between 1921 and 1960, San Marino was also served by a station on the Rimini–Novafeltria railway in Torello, on the other side of the international border from Gualdicciolo in San Marino's west.
+This provided San Marino its first railway station, albeit located in Italian territory.

 Culture

 The Three Towers of San Marino are located on the three peaks of Monte Titano in the capital.
-They are depicted on both the flag of San Marino and its coat of arms.
+They are depicted on the coat of arms, which is itself contained on the flag of San Marino.
 The three towers are: Guaita, the oldest of the three (it was constructed in the 11th century); the 13th-century Cesta, located on the highest of Monte Titano's summits; and the 14th-century Montale, on the smallest of Monte Titano's summits, still privately owned.

 University

 The Università degli Studi della Repubblica di San Marino (University of the Republic of San Marino) is the main university, which includes the Scuola Superiore di Studi Storici di San Marino (Graduate School of Historical Studies), a distinguished research and advanced international study centre governed by an international Scientific Committee coordinated by the emeritus historian Luciano Canfora.
-Other important institutes are the Istituto Musicale Sammarinese (Sammarinese Musical Institute) and the Akademio Internacia de la Sciencoj San Marino or Accademia Internazionale delle Scienze San Marino (International Academy of Sciences San Marino).
-The latter is known for adopting Esperanto as the language for teaching and for scientific publications; further, it makes wide use of electronic educational technology (also called e-learning).
+An important music institution is the Istituto Musicale Sammarinese (Sammarinese Musical Institute).

+The Akademio Internacia de la Sciencoj San Marino or Accademia Internazionale delle Scienze San Marino (International Academy of Sciences San Marino) was known for adopting Esperanto as the language for teaching and for scientific publications.
+The Akademio was dissolved in 2020.
 Italian author Umberto Eco had attempted to create a "university without physical structures" in San Marino.